cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 for the setting in which the limits might apply.
 In most cases, the goal is to use assumptions that result in setting a more conservative limit, but this is not always the case.
-As an example of one such simplification, this document defines v as the total number of failed decryption queries, whereas in certain models, such as {{GCMProofs}}, it is defined as the total number of queries.
+As an example of one such simplification, this document defines v as the total number of failed decryption queries (that is, failed forgery attempts), whereas models usually count in v all forgery attempts.

 The CA and IL values defined in this document are upper bounds based on existing cryptographic research.
 Future analysis may introduce tighter bounds.
 Applications